redocrepus/ahk-whisper-paste/README.md

 # Wisper Autohotkey Paste

-Voice type anywhere in Windows using OpenAI's Whisper Speech Recognition engine.
+Voice type anywhere in Windows using OpenAI's Whisper Speech Recognition engine!
+This project allows you dictating anywhere in Windows using OpenAI's Whisper speech-to-text engine.

 (This is a fork of mxro/autohotkey-chatgpt-voice, I modified it to allow just voice typing instead of carrying out commands.)